dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 There is a growing interest in bringing controlled and expressive effects into programming languages.
-This section is by no means a comprehensive survey of the current state of effects systems, supporting libraries and programming languages, but rather a few examples of different directions that are being explored.
+This section is by no means a comprehensive survey of the current state of effect systems, supporting libraries and programming languages, but rather a few examples of different directions that are being explored.